KandilKhaled/neocortexapi/Liam_resarch/Serialize_methods.md

 so this method will only retrieve the properties of the current type passed to it and not the base type.

 ## Method  SerializeDistalDendrite from 631 to 643
+'''

-'private static void SerializeDistalDendrite(object obj, string name, StreamWriter sw)
+private static void SerializeDistalDendrite(object obj, string name, StreamWriter sw)
         {
             var ignoreMembers = new List<string> { nameof(DistalDendrite.ParentCell) };
             SerializeObject(obj, name, sw, ignoreMembers);